Piano lessons (at your home or online) specializing in classical piano and chord reading for children and adults.

 My name is David, and I am a music teacher of many different subjects.
 These include guitar, piano, bass, ukulele, recording, music theory, production, composition and film music composition.

 I have a Masters Degree in music from The University of Melbourne in Australia, as well as having the distinction of a Bachelors Degree in Music from Cornish College of the Arts in Seattle.
-I am one of the 16% of people who attended Cornish that actually graduated from their school.

 Certainly exercises are of paramount importance, but when you can make that connection with a student and help them to relate to the guitar the exercises are ultimately easier to them, and the experience of playing guitar an enjoyable and less alienating task.